 This is my favorite part of the gift closet.

-If you practice my Once A Month Grocery Shopping advice you know the best way to save money is to simply stay out of the stores.
-So, when you are invited to dinner at your best friend’s home and you want to take a little something to say thank you, the last thing you want to do is run to the mall to grab a gift and be tempted to blow your budget with one quick visit.
+If you practice my Once A Month Grocery Shopping advice, you know the best way to save money is to stay out of the stores.
+If you are invited to dinner at your best friend’s home, and you want to take a little something to say thank you, the last thing you want to do is run to the mall to grab a gift and be tempted to blow your budget with one quick visit.

 For unexpected invitations, I like to keep small items that I can easily use for this occasion.
 Candles with matching dishtowels are perfect.
-I also keep quirky towels on hand for moments like this.
-Nothing shows I love you than a dish towel with a goat on it. 🙂
+I also keep some fun hand towels on hand for moments like this.
+Nothing shows I love you more than a fun dish towel with a goofy chicken on the front of it. 🙂

 A lot.